-Trading Symbol(s)

-Common Stock KOP The New York Stock Exchange , s (or for such shorter period that the re be filed by Section 13 or 15(d) of the Securities Exchange egistrant was required to file such reports), and (2) has been , , , Interactive Data File required to be submitted pursuant to onths (or for such shorter period that the registrant was See the definitions of "large accelerate lerated filer, a non-accelerated filer, a smaller reporting ed filer," "accelerated filer," "smaller reporting company," Large accelerated filer $oxtimes$ Accelerated filer $\square$ Non-accelerated filer $\square$ Smaller re porting company $\square$ Emerging growth company $\square$ If an emerging growth company, indicate by with any new or revised financial accounting ed not to use the extended transition period for complying of the Exchange Act. $\Box$ Indicate by check mark whether the registra ant is a shell company (as defined in R tule 12b-2 of the Exchange Act).
-Yes $\square$ No $\boxtimes$ Common Stock, par value \$0.01 per share, outstanding at April 30, 2020 amount ed to 20,981,686 shares.
+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock KOP The New York Stock Exchange Act of 1934 during the preceding ports required to be filed by Section 13 or 15(d) of the Securities Exchange period that the registrant was required to file such reports), and (2) has below \Box 32.405 of this chapter) during the ectronically every Interactive Data File required to be submitted pursuant to e preceding 12 months (or for such shorter period that the registrant was company, or an emerging growt 3 ated filer, an accelerated filer, a non-accelerated filer, a smaller reporting of "large accelerated filer," "accelerated filer," "smaller reporting company," Act.: arge accelerated filer ⊠ Accele erated filer \square Non-accelerated fil ler \square Smaller reporting company \square Emerging growth company \square 0 0 0 1 7 , egistrant has elected not to use the extended transition period for complying t to Section 13(a) of the Exchange Act. \Box ndicate by check mark whether the registrant is a shell compan y (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes